notalim/intermediate-statistics-ca-notes/notes.md

 When we wish to test if the variances between two populations are equal, we can use an F-test

 #### Calculating p-value step-by-step:
+**I do not recommend doing it this way.
+The R function will generally lead to less mistakes.**
 1. Identify your two sample variances `var1` and `var2`, and the size of each sample `n1` and `n2`.
 2. Calculate $f$ `f = var1 / var2`
 3. Calculate p-value: